Meteorandfan/Skeleton-Sentinel/README.md

 Attack: Combat mode activated when heavy processes strike (60% - 90%).

-React: A "surprised" reaction to sudden CPU spikes (> 25% jump).

-Hit: Visual feedback when memory usage is critically high (> 85%).
+Hit: Visual feedback when manually double-clicked or when RAM is critically high (> 85%).

 🛠️ Technical Prowess
 Ultra-Lightweight: Minimal footprint on your system resources (monitored by psutil).